RedTurtle/collective.signupsheet/README.rst

-If you want, on user subscription, you can send a mail also to a signup sheet 'manger', manually setting the second mailer in the form (the "Manager notification mailer"): need to add a mail addres.
+If you want, on user subscription, you can send a mail also to a signup sheet 'manger', manually setting the second mailer in the form (the "Manager notification mailer"): you need to add a mail addres.

 Main difference from Products.Signupsheet
 -----------------------------------------
- * gestione dello stato tramite workflow (and so slitghlty different wf)
+I think the main difference between old signup sheet and the new one is that the status is no more available as field, but is handled with object status.
+So we have a slightly different workflow for registrants: they will be divided into two states, 'unconfirmed' and 'unconfirmed in waiting list'.

 Authors
 -------